Theoretical Performance Limit for Radar Parameter Estimation

-where $\pi({x})$ is the \textit{a priori} PDF of the range and $\pi({s})$ is the \textit{a priori} PDF of the scattering signal.
-Without \textit{a priori} information \cite{2}, the range is assumed to obey uniformly distribution in the observation interval, i.e., $\pi(x)=1/N$.
-For the scattering amplitude, only two typical statistical models, i.e., constant modulus (Swerling 0) and complex Gaussian (Swerling 1) are considered, which can be expressed as
+where $p(\bf{x})$ is the prior probability density function (PDF) of the normalized distance, $p(\bf{s})$ is the PDF of the scattered signal.
+Generally, target position and scattering are unrelated.

-When the carrier frequency is extremely high, a small change of the target's range may result in a huge change of the scattering phase.
-Thus, it is assumed that the scattering phase $\phi$ is a variable uniformly distributed over the interval $[0, 2\pi]$.
+Without prior information, the distance of the target is assumed to obey uniformly distribution in the observation interval.
+In this paper, only two typical statistical models of radar electromagnetic scattering signals, constant modulus (Swerling 0) and complex gaussian (Swerling 1), are considered.